What is Glacier 3000?

 - The cable car valley station is called "Col-du-Pillon (téléphérique)".

-- The ride to the top station (officially called "Scex Rouge" or "Glacier-des-Diablerets") is not included in the general timetable.
+- The ride to the top station (officially called "(Glacier du) Sex Rouge"/"Scex Rouge" or "Glacier-des-Diablerets") is not included in the general timetable.
 Consult the specific Glacier 3000 timetable here instead.

 Best months to visit the top

-The best months for a trip to Glacier 3000 are early January to late February and early April to early October.
+The best months for a trip to Glacier 3000 are early January to late February, early April to mid October and mid December to late December.
 Details:

 - Most snow falls in January and February.
 So chances to enjoy the winter activities at Glacier 3000 are optimal.